jhomlala/catcher/README.md

 ```

 #### Notification Report Mode
 Notification Report Mode has been removed because of incompatibility with firebase.
-Please check local_notifications_example to re-add local notificaitons to your app.
+Please check local_notifications_example to re-add local notifications to your app.

 #### Dialog Report Mode
 Dialog Report Mode shows dialog with information about error.
 Dialog has title, description and 2 buttons: Accept and Cancel.
 Once user clicks on Accept button, report will be pushed to handlers.